 The school psychologist has expertise in determining a child’s level of cognitive and conceptual development.
 In addition, the psychologist is concerned with the emotional status of the student, and how both internal and external factors may affect behavior and performance in school.
 The school psychologist works with both general education and special education teachers to maximize a student’s potential.

-The learning consultant (LDT-C) is trained to determine the learning styles of students, to determine specific achievement levels in a variety of content areas, and to recommend specific teaching methods and strategies that may benefit a student.
+The Learning Disabilities Teacher-Consultant (LDT-C) is trained to determine the learning styles of students, to determine specific achievement levels in a variety of content areas, and to recommend specific teaching methods and strategies that may benefit a student.
 This professional is generally called upon to model specific strategies and methods that may benefit students.

 The expertise of the social worker lies in assessing the student relative to the family, the school, and the community.
 This professional generally gathers information concerning the student’s health, family, and school history as it pertains to the student’s current school functioning.
 The social worker is also the professional responsible for coordinating community resources on behalf of students and their families.

 What are Speech and Language Services?

 The development of age-appropriate speech and language skills is essential to the learning process and to a student’s social, emotional, and academic growth.
 Students must be able to comprehend language, express their thoughts and opinions, interact effectively and efficiently with peers and adults, and produce speech, which others can easily understand.

 The Roxbury School District provides speech and language services to students from age 3, in our preschool disabilities programs if found eligible for special education, and in Kindergarten thru age 21 who demonstrate a need to improve their speech and language skills in articulation, language, fluency, or voice disorder in order to achieve academic success.

 How are students referred for speech and language services?